Research shows that 99% of employees would like to work remotely at least some of the time.

 Company culture can suffer when your team leaves the office to work remotely.

 So while you should limit virtual meetings to discuss work, you should schedule extra time for water cooler conversations.
-These face-to-face meetings remote staff combat loneliness — especially if you’re using video.
+These face-to-face meetings with remote staff combat loneliness — especially if you’re using video.

 Here are some examples of this in practice: